 - CHKDSK on all partitions

-- Restart it - does this easily?
+- Restart it - should work without problems?

 - Stop SQL server services and set startup type to manual - document services